daveajlee/trams/README.md

 * Details of what is currently implemented can be found here: https://www.davelee.de/trams/#/features
 * Details of what is currently planned for the near future: https://www.davelee.de/trams/#/roadmap
-* Whilst the server is relatively feature complete (see the above links for more details), there is no client to support this server yet.
-Please use the old Desktop game repo (https://github.com/daveajlee/trams-game) or write your own client ;)